freeCodeCamp/freeCodeCamp/curriculum/challenges/italian/03-front-end-libraries/react/learn-about-self-closing-jsx-tags.md

 ---
 id: 5a24c314108439a4d4036161
-title: Learn About Self-Closing JSX Tags
+title: Tag JSX a chiusura automatica
 challengeType: 6
 forumTopicId: 301396
 dashedName: learn-about-self-closing-jsx-tags